-These results provide even more evidence that, due to the globalization process supported by the technological advances (which have removed many geographic, economic and technical constraints), the trade system has become a self-organized complex system that must be considered as a whole.
-It remains an open question if these properties could also be made apparent at other different scales, for instance, in the trade relations between regions, cities, or even individuals.
+In conclusion, this first approach to the topology of the WTW points out some previously unnoticed features which are of primary importance in the understanding of the new international order.
+Our research suggests that the network's evolution is guided by collective phenomena, and that self-organization plays a crucial role in structuring the WTW scale-free inhomogeneities and its hierarchical architecture.
+It remains an open question if these properties could also be made apparent at other different scales, for instance, in the trade relations between regions, cities or even individuals.
 At the country level, the activity is driven by competition.
 In the same way as it occurs with the Internet, optimization criteria are applied to local decisions made by the individual vertices.
-The findings in this paper may lead one to consider that there exist underlying mechanisms common to all competitive systems, characterized by disassortative associations, and such mechanisms may differ from the evolutionary processes in social cooperative networks, characterized by assortative associations.
+Resolutions are based on information that is biased toward the more visible vertices, and may be influenced by geographical or other convenience constraints.
+The findings in this paper may lead to consider that there exist underlying growing mechanisms common to all competitive systems, characterized by disassortative associations, and such mechanisms may differ from the evolutionary processes in social cooperative networks, characterized by assortative associations.